 TRACK A ROLE OF ACTIVE MANAGEMENT IN PENSION RISK AND INVESTMENT MANAGEMENT TRACK B ROLE OF INDEXING IN PENSION RISK AND INVESTMENT MANAGEMENT Moderator for all Sessions: Albert Neubert 1:15 p.m.
 CURRENT STATUS OF THE GLOBAL REAL ESTATE MARKET Presenter: Todd Briddell, Urdang Investment Advisors LUCK vs. SKILL - WHAT CAN PENSION FUNDS LEARN FROM THE EVIDENCE?
 We will examine the latest findings of Fama & French and the impact of trading costs and management fees.
 We will examine the evidence to determine if can you identify good active management performance and poor active management in advance.
 Finally we discuss what sort of process should be used to select active managers including incorporating risk in the equation.
 2:00 p.m.
 NO COUNTRY (ALLOCATION) FOR OLD MEN: RATIONAL EXPECTATIONS FOR NON-U.S. INVESTMENT STRATEGIES Presenter: Erik Gosule, D.E.
 Shaw Product Specialist This presentation briefly outlines a case for rethinking the return expectations of active non-U.S. equity strategies.
 Country selection appears to have been a major driver of outperformance in active non-U.S. equity strategies throughout much of the 1980s and 1990s.
 SHOULD EXCHANGE TRADED FUNDS HAVE A PLACE IN YOUR FUND?
 The presenter will do a quick review of ETFs and the current ETF landscape.
 Then try to determine if small pension funds should consider all-ETFs portfolios.
 We will explore how large pension funds use ETFs.
 2:45 p.m.
-OPPORTUNITIES IN THE IPO MARKETS Presenter: Kathleen Shelton Smith, Renaissance Capital Founder & Chairman This session will focus on the unique attributes of IPOs and highlight the benefits of incorporating IPOs in the asset allocation strategy, with a focus on diversification, liquidity and transparency.
+Presenter: Kathleen Shelton Smith, Renaissance Capital Founder & Chairman This session will focus on the unique attributes of IPOs and highlight the benefits of incorporating IPOs in the asset allocation strategy, with a focus on diversification, liquidity and transparency.
 The presenter will also address the current state of the IPO market, provide insights into IPO performance in environments of low and high issuance volume, and discuss the outlook for IPOs for the remainder of 2010 and beyond.
 INDEXING IN VOLATILE AND BEAR MARKETS Here we will discuss if indexing works in Bear Markets?
 Are there indexing strategies that can take advantage of market volatility?
 Does fixed income indexing make more sense now than ever before?
 Do risk adjusted returns become more variable for active managers versus index funds in the environment we are currently experiencing?
 3:30 p.m.
 Refreshm ent Break 3:45 p.m.
-DO TIPS MAKE SENSE IN THIS ENVIRONMENT?
-Presenter: Tom Marthaler, Neuberger Berman THE ONGING DEBATE IN THE ARGUMENT OF PASSIVE vs. ACTIVE MANAGEMENT Presenter: Vanguard The presenter will attempt to answer these questions.
+WHY TIPS MAY BE AN ATTRACTIVE INVESTMENT NOW AND IN THE FUTURE Presenter: Tom Marthaler, Neuberger Berman We believe an allocation to TIPS may be attractive to certain portfolios regardless of the financial or economic environment.
+These securities may help hedge against rising inflation, offer some protection in a deflationary environment, provide diversification benefits, and have the potential for attractive risk-adjusted returns.
+THE ONGING DEBATE IN THE ARGUMENT OF PASSIVE vs. ACTIVE MANAGEMENT Presenter: Vanguard The presenter will attempt to answer these questions.
 Does indexing work in inefficient markets, and how do we define inefficiency?
 Does more indexing create the opportunity for lower fees in active management?
 Does it make sense to time the market in terms of active or passive management?
 Has the proliferation and improvement of benchmark technology affected passive and active management?

-5:30 p.m.
+5:30 p.m. ......
 COCKTAIL RECEPTION - Sponsored by: Federated Investment